 These guidelines need to be carefully considered as part of the design process for any works that impact on the streetscape, with the aim of achieving a high standard of development that protects/enhances contributory places within, and the traditional streetscape character of, a Residential Heritage Precinct.
-Issues to be considered on a case-by-case basis include the assessed cultural heritage values and traditional streetscape character of the subject place and the nature of the place and its detailing.
+Issues to be considered on a case-by-case basis include the assessed cultural heritage values and traditional streetscape character of the specific Residential Heritage Precinct, the level of significance of the subject place and the nature of the place and its detailing.
 Consideration also needs to be given to the level of contribution and character of nearby places and the manner in which the new development will visually impact on their setting and the local streetscape views.